-The short answer from thousands of years of history across multiple continents, is that commodity money that is adopted organically needs to have a reasonably high stock-to-flow ratio, and needs sufficient divisibility, portability, durability, fungibility, and verifiability, while being desirable to hold for some reason.
+The short answer from thousands of years of history across multiple continents is that commodity money that is adopted organically needs to have a reasonably high stock-to-flow ratio and needs sufficient divisibility, portability, durability, fungibility, and verifiability while being desirable to hold for some reason.

-When different commodity monies come in contact with each other, often due to contact between cultures with varying levels of technology, the money that is harder to produce (i.e. able to maintain a persistently higher stock-to-flow ratio even in the face of improving human technology) wins out.
-Money in a society generally consolidates towards one or two, rather than many of them coexisting together indefinitely.
-Precious metals, and specifically gold, won the commodity money competition over thousands of years.
+When different commodity monies come in contact with each other, often due to contact between cultures with varying levels of technology, the money that is harder to produce (i.e., able to maintain a persistently higher stock-to-flow ratio even in the face of improving human technology) wins out.
+Money in a society generally consolidates towards one or two, rather than many of them coexisting indefinitely.
+Precious metals, specifically gold, won the commodity money competition over thousands of years.